 The tax sale is a public auction of properties within a municipality which have outstanding property taxes for the past three years.
 The Local Government Act requires municipalities in British Columbia to hold a tax sale each year on the last Monday in September at 10:00 am.

-The Tax Sale originally scheduled for Monday, September 25, 2017 has been cancelled.
+The Tax Sale originally scheduled for Monday, September 25, 2023 was cancelled.
 There are no properties subject to tax sale.

 What is a Tax Sale and how does it work?

 The tax sale is a public auction of properties within a municipality which have outstanding property taxes from two years prior to the current year.
-The tax sale is held annually on the last Monday of September at 10 a.m. at the council chambers in the Municipal Hall of each municipality in BC.
+The Local Government Act requires municipalities in British Columbia to hold a tax sale each year on the last Monday in September at 10 a.m.

 Notice of the time and place of the tax sale and the description and street address of each property subject to tax sale must be published in at least 2 issues of a newspaper.
 The last publication of the tax sale must be at least 3 days and not more than 10 days before the date of the tax sale.